ga-wdi-boston/project-issue-tracker-guide/README.md

 # Project Issue Tracker Guide

+## Objectives

+By the end of this, developers should be able to:

+-   Ask for assistance using a project issue tracker.
+-   Describe what the tracker should be used for.
+-   Define what "good" questions are, and describe why asking better questions is important.

 ## Lab: Discover What It Means to Ask a Good Question

 A good question isn't a good question because of its content, but instead,